croisen/bread-parser/README.md

 # If -c takes multiple args or an indefinite number of args one can do
 ./bread_parser_test.c -c 1 -c 2 -c 3
 ```

+-   [x] When specifying a definite amount of arguments for an option, do not
+        pre-allocate the array for the receiver of the args (Should I just make
+        it accept one type of arg even if it is not indefinite?)
+-   [x] Add a way to get the number of arguments passed into an option
+-   [ ]